gvwilson/thirdbit/src/fiction/makers-return/index.md

 raising a finger to cut Sindy off.
 "I'm just sayin' I don't know what move to make."

-She sighed.
+She sighed,
-"I miss Leaf already.
+looking at the little framed sketch on her desk that Maddy had drawn of her and Special Leaf playing checkers.
+"Wish you were here,"
+she murmured.
-He always had somethin' to suggest at times like these."
+"You always had somethin' useful to suggest at times like these."

 They had just stood up to leave when the mayor's grand-nephew burst in.
 "Aunty Lupus!